Shibakazuo/spr-prot/Readme.md

 Use for academic study.

-simulating SPR algorithm by Control Flow Graph.
+Simulate SPR algorithm by Control Flow Graph.